Kappa Publishing Group: Kappa Map Group

 Kappa began acquiring map publishers in 2007 with the acquisition of Universal Map.
 It acquired Mapsco in March 2010 and the map division of travel publisher Langenscheidt in August, including its brands ADC (Alexandria Drafting Company), Arrow Map, Hagstrom Map, American Map and Trakker Map.
 The Kappa Map Group suddenly ceased operations in early 2022 when the group's Managing Director departed for another position and no so-called "white knight" was found to rescue the mapping group.
 Decades of cartographic work was abandoned when the Map Group closed down.

 Publications

-Kappa also publishes Pro Wrestling Illustrated and Horoscope Guide.
+Kappa publishes Pro Wrestling Illustrated and Horoscope Guide.
 Former boxing publications include: